rudymatela/hello-haskell/README.md

-This project doubles as a GitHub actions dashboard for the other Haskell projects I maintain that have the same "tooling-style" as this one.
+This project doubles as a GitHub actions dashboard for the other Haskell projects I maintain that have the same build-tooling style as this one.

 | project         | status                                                        | on Hackage                                                |
 | --------------- | ------------------------------------------------------------- | --------------------------------------------------------- |